kennytran275/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+React's `useRouteMatch` hook is used for grabbing the current url.
+This is helpful to store into a variable so we can use the variable instead of the full url.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a way for the developers to ensure that we get clean data that other people can use.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is when we mimic how the users could interact with a part of the page.
+We use this to build a lot of tests to ensure most or all cases of errors are caught and handled.

 ## Instructions